 Acute Withdrawal — During this phase, there is autonomic nervous system hyperactivity, tremors and a risk for DTs and tremors.
 Within the first forty eight hours after consumption has been discontinued is when seizures and tremors typically occur, after twenty four hours they tend to peak.
 Around seventy two hours is when DTs typically peaks.
 During acute alcohol withdrawal, common physiological symptoms include increased blood pressure, tachycardia, irregular body temperatures, diaphoresis and gastrointestinal issues such as nausea and vomiting.

 Early Abstinence —Throughout the second phase, low mood, anxiety and disturbed patterns will continue, they however no longer are manifested with acute physical symptoms.
 Within three to six weeks after alcohol consumption has ended, elevated anxiety comes to an end.
-This phase takes longer for women to move through than for men.

 Protracted Abstinence — Throughout this last phase, elevated dysphoria, which is a state is dissatisfaction and unease as well as anxiety may not seem obvious, although any kind of insignificant challenge can bring on negativity, cause cravings for alcohol and provoke relapse.
 The psychological discomfort which accompanies anxiety throughout abstinence is somewhat overwhelming, even after most of the acute physical symptoms have diminished.
 This is what experts believe plays a prominent role in the increased risk of relapse as well as bringing on the continued use of and/or abuse of alcohol.

-If you or someone you love has an issue with alcohol abuse it is important to seek professional help before the situation gets out of hand, the longer you wait, the more difficult it can be.
-It is however never too late to seek professional assistance, recovering from alcohol abuse can be beneficial not only for your physical, mental, emotional and spiritual health but it can also help to bring your family and loved ones closer together.
+If you or someone you love has an issue with alcohol abuse it is important to seek professional help before the situation gets out of hand.
+The longer you wait, the more difficult it can be.
+It is, however, never too late to seek professional assistance.
+Recovering from alcohol abuse can be beneficial not only for your physical, mental, emotional, and spiritual health, but it can also help to bring your family and loved ones closer together.
 Alcoholism affects everyone, not just the alcoholic.